tthieuhcm/tthieuhcm.github.io/about.md

 I'm a senior at HCMC University of Technology.
 My major is Computer Science, and I'm interested in Computer Vision and Image Processing.

 I made this blog for my further studies because I rarely remember thingy I've learned after one month, so writing is a good way to revise forbid...
-I mean forgotten knowledge.
-Also, my writing skill sucks, so I hope you guys can give me some advice.
+I mean forgotten knowledge :) Also, my writing skill sucks, so I hope you guys can give me some advice.

 ## Getting in touch
 Email: tthieuhcm@gmail.com

 [LinkedIn](linkedin.com/in/hieutt0403)

 [Facebook](fb.com/hieu.trantrung.1217)

 [Github](github.com/tthieuhcm)

 [My CV](https://drive.google.com/open?id=1iNnIvEo0RGfuLwqQnX4fUi6e5BqmIS8A)